Skip to content

 What is a toric lens?
 What are the pros and cons of using it?

-A toric lens is a type of IOL that is designed to correct astigmatism, which is a common refractive error that causes blurred or distorted vision.
 The pros of using a toric lens include improved vision, reduced dependence on glasses or contact lenses, and potentially improved quality of life.
 The cons may include a higher cost, a longer recovery time, and a greater risk of complications such as glare, halos, and double vision.
-It’s important to discuss the risks and benefits with an eye doctor to determine if a toric

 LASIK is a type of refractive surgery that uses a laser to reshape the cornea of the eye, improving vision by correcting refractive errors such as nearsightedness, farsightedness, and astigmatism.
 While LASIK can improve distance vision, it is not generally considered a treatment for presbyopia, which affects the ability to focus on near objects.